jurra/workshop-computational-reproducibility/preparations.md

 If you have no experience with the terminal at all, we recommend practising with it for some basic folder navigation to start.
 [This 8.5 minute video](https://www.youtube.com/watch?v=j6vKLJxAKfw) is a good introduction.

+Alternatively, you can have a look at the Software Carpentry lesson on [Unix Shell](http://swcarpentry.github.io/swc-releases/2015.08/shell-novice/)

 ### Installation
 - **Git**
   - Check if you have git by typing in a terminal: `git`.
 If you get a lot of options, you are good to go; you can stop reading.
 If you get an error message, you will need to install it.
 Here is how to do that.